Arrhythmia Center

 Devices / Shockers – These devices deliver a controlled electrical impulse to the heart.
 A defibrillator can actually “shock” the heart back out of a lethal rhythm into a normal heart rhythm.
 In emergency situations, the devices are external, but most often they are implanted on the patient’s chest under the skin.
 At the Pulse Cardiology Center, we install pacemakers and ICDs – defibrillators.

 Pacemaker – A small electrical device that “paces” the heart when it beats too slowly (bradycardia).
 A pacemaker is implanted in the chest just under the skin and has insulated leads that are placed inside one of the heart’s chambers.
 An electrode at the end of the wire touches the heart wall and when an abnormality is detected, the electrode delivers electrical impulses to the heart.
 The pacemaker can take over from the sinoatrial node, or the heart’s natural pacemaker, when it isn’t working properly.
 Pacemakers monitor and regulate the heart’s rhythm and transmit electrical impulses to stimulate the heart if it is beating too slowly.
-You can read everything about pacemaker installation HERE.
+Here, you can read everything about pacemaker installation.

 Implantable Cardioverter Defibrillators (ICD) – An ICD is a small electrical device that is placed on the chest under the skin.
 It constantly monitors your heart rate.
 If it senses a dangerously fast heart rate, it delivers a pulse or shock to the heart and restores a normal rhythm.
 ICDs are 99% effective in stopping life-threatening arrhythmias and are the most successful therapy for treating ventricular fibrillation, the main cause of SCD.
 ICDs continuously monitor the heart’s rhythm, functioning as pacemakers for too slow heartbeats and delivering life-saving shocks if a dangerous heart rhythm is detected.
-You can read everything about installing an ICD defibrillator HERE.
+Here, you can read everything about installing an ICD defibrillator.

 Heart Failure Devices – There are several devices available for patients with low ejection fraction or patients whose heart has a low percentage of pump function that can be augmented by certain pacing patterns.
 Electrophysiologists are able to implant both the left and right sides of the heart to resynchronize muscle contractions and improve the pumping function of a weakened heart.